Startup pays you to wash other people’s dirty laundry

 Once you sign up, you agree to wash other people’s dirty laundry in your own home.

-“In these 5 months I have been able to catch up on every single bill that I’ve had,” explained Tony Villalobos of El Monte.
+“In these 5 months I have been able to catch up on every single bill that I’ve had,” explained Tony Villalobos of El Monte, California.
 He signed up to start washing other people’s clothes after he was laid off.

-The app sends him a notification when a potential job is nearby.
+The app sends Villalobos a notification when a potential job is nearby.
 He gets to see details including how many bags of laundry it is and how much he’ll make when it’s done.

 He has since gotten a full-time job but will continue to wash for the extra money.

-He told me he got the idea from his wife, who was frustrated with the time-consuming task.
+Fertel credits his wife for the creation of SudShare, saying she was frustrated with the time-consuming task.

-“This is the first ever manual labor work from home gig in the world where people take their laundry room and turn it into a work from home gig,” explained Fertel.
+“This is the first-ever manual labor, work-from-home gig in the world where people take their laundry room and turn it into a work-from-home gig,” he explained.

-The service operates in hundreds of cities nationwide.
+The service operates in hundreds of cities nationwide, including Austin, Chicago, Tampa, Denver, and Atlanta.
 SudShare charges about $1 a pound for cleaning, the Sudsters keep about 75% of that, plus tips and bonuses.

 “Our top ten Sudsters are earning over $5,000 a month,” said Fertel.
 The company uses an algorithm to ensure that the best performers get the best jobs.